-In principle a person should travel with a valid visa affixed in a valid travel document.
-However, when all the blank pages of the Schengen visa holder's travel document have been used for affixing visas or entry/exit stamps, he may travel on the basis of the "full" but invalidated travel document containing the valid visa, and a new travel document.
+In principle, a person should travel with a valid visa affixed in a valid travel document.
+However, when all the blank pages of the Schengen visa holder's travel document have been used for affixing visas or entry/exit stamps, he may travel on the basis of the 'full' but invalidated travel document containing the valid visa, and a new travel document.

-In order to prevent possible difficulties, notably at the moment where border checks are carried out, the person may apply either for a new visa to cover the remaining period of validity of the existing visa or for a new multiple entry visa.
+In order to prevent possible difficulties, notably at the moment when border checks are carried out, the person may apply either for a new visa to cover the remaining period of validity of the existing visa or for a new multiple entry visa.

-Recommended best practice in relation to persons holding a valid visa in a travel document which does not contain enough blank pages for entry and exit stamps: if due to frequent travelling a third country national holding a still valid visa in a 'full' but invalidated travel document applies for a new visa for the remaining period of validity to be affixed in a new travel document, the valid visa shall be revoked and a new visa with a validity corresponding to the remaining period of validity of the first visa be issued as quickly as possible and without charging the visa fee.
+Recommended best practice in relation to persons holding a valid visa in a travel document which does not contain enough blank pages for entry and exit stamps

+A third country national who holds a valid visa in a 'full' but invalidated travel document due to frequent travelling can request that a new visa for the remaining period of validity is affixed in a new travel document.
+The valid visa shall be revoked and a new visa, with a validity corresponding to the remaining period of validity of the first visa, shall be issued as quickly as possible and without charging the visa fee.